james-menzies/secret_santa/README.md

 * Celery: This library is used to handle asynchronous background tasks.
 Celery is primarily used to handle the dispatch of mail requests whilst not locking the thread handling the user request.

+## User Stories

+The following snippets provide an insight into what kind of user the application is for:

+> As a mother with children interstate that can no longer attend the family Christmas, I want to be able to create a moment of connection in order to provide a sense of occasion that would not otherwise be possible.

+> As a new manager taking on an established team, I want to host an activity in order to break the ice with my new employees.

+> As a motivational speaker, I want to use the Secret Santa game as a mystery 'whodunnit' exercise with my clients, in order to stimulate discussions involving deductive reasoning.

 ## Wireframes

 These wireframes below outline the user experience of the application.